gregwell/gregwell/month-in-review.md

 - internship, OpenX 💻 (week by week) /TypeScript, React, Redux, Material-ui/
     - week 5-9: getting to know the structure of the company's organization and repositories
     - week 12-16: learning about: fetch methods, find fetch functions and using api in the codebase, sending request and config, query config, networks tab in chrome
-    - week 19-23: learning about: autocomplete material-ui component and finding company's implementations, configuring the options in autocomplete, config to send different requests when input is entered, from thursday redux, sending dispatch to the api, taregetingParams, config of the object that is to be sent to the api,
+    - week 19-23: learning about: autocomplete material-ui component and finding company's implementations, configuring the options in autocomplete, config to send different requests when input is entered, from thursday redux, sending dispatch to the api, config of the object that is to be sent to the api,
     - week 26-29: learning about: React states and redux, creating internal states, formatting data, deleting states, changing types, converting data from api in different ways

 ## August